airbnb/synapse/README.md

 Synapse attempts to decode the data in each of these nodes using JSON and also using Thrift under the standard Twitter service encoding.
 We assume that the data contains a hostname and a port for service servers.

+You can override the path root using the `SYNAPSE_ZK_ROOT` environment variable.
+For example, with `SYNAPSE_ZK_ROOT=production`, a watcher with the path `/services/rsyslog/services` would search for a node at `/production/services/rsyslog/services`.

 ##### Docker #####

 This watcher retrieves a list of [docker](http://www.docker.io/) containers via docker's [HTTP API](http://docs.docker.io/en/latest/reference/api/docker_remote_api/).